The Mountain Between Us (film): Plot

-After their flight is canceled due to stormy weather, neurosurgeon Dr. Ben Bass (Idris Elba) and photojournalist Alex Martin (Kate Winslet) hire private pilot Walter (Beau Bridges) to get them from Idaho to Denver for connecting flights to Alex's wedding in New York and Ben's emergency surgery appointment in Baltimore.
+After their flight is canceled due to stormy weather, neurosurgeon Dr. Ben Bass and photojournalist Alex Martin hire private pilot Walter to get them from Idaho to Denver for connecting flights to Alex's wedding in New York and Ben's emergency surgery appointment in Baltimore.
 Walter, who has not filed a flight plan, suffers a fatal stroke mid-flight, and the plane crashes on a mountaintop in the High Uintas Wilderness.
 Ben, Alex, and Walter's Labrador Retriever survive the crash but Alex has injured her leg quite badly.
 Ben attends to her cuts and injured knee, and buries the pilot while she is unconscious.

 Once conscious, Alex thinks Ben has a better chance of finding help if he leaves her behind, but Ben refuses.
 Stranded for days with dwindling supplies, Alex grows skeptical that they will be rescued, although Ben wants to wait for help with the plane's wreckage.
 He agrees to climb a ridge to see if there is any sign of a road, but sees nothing but mountains and narrowly avoids falling down the side.

 Alex goes through Ben's things and listens to a message from his wife saying, 'I'm glad to have had this time with you'.
 Alex is found by a cougar, who viciously fights and wounds the dog.
 She shoots a flare at the big cat, killing it.
 Ben comes back and tends to the dog's wounds.

 The two argue whether to wait for rescue or descend the mountain to find help/a phone signal.
 Alex starts a lone descent down the mountain.
 Ben catches up; having located the tail end of the plane he finds a beacon - but it is smashed.
 The two hike down to the tree-line and spend the night in a cave.